 There are risks with any surgery, including infection and problems with anesthesia.

-Sometimes children get dehydrated from not drinking enough when they go home, and may need to come back to the hospital
+Sometimes children get dehydrated from not drinking enough when they go home, and may need to come back to the hospital for fluids.

-later.
+Rarely, bleeding might happen during the surgery, right after it, or up to 2 weeks later.
 Call the doctor right away if your child coughs up, throws up, or spits out bright red blood or blood clots.
 Doctors might need to do another procedure to stop the bleeding.